-Daniel Putman is a postdoctoral fellow in Consumer Protection using administrative datasets to conduct market monitoring and inform financial protection solutions.
-In other research, he draws on social network analysis to better understand risk management, adoption and use of ICTs, and financial inclusion in developing countries.
-He holds a BA in Mathematics and Economics from the University of Wisconsin-Eau Claire and an MS in Agricultural & Resource Economics from the University of California, Davis where he is currently finishing his PhD.
+Daniel Putman is a postdoctoral fellow in the Consumer Protection Initiative using administrative data to conduct market monitoring and inform the state of consumer protection in developing countries.
+In other research, he works to better understand the role of social networks in financial inclusion and resiliency.
+He holds a BA in Mathematics and Economics from the University of Wisconsin-Eau Claire and an MS and PhD in Agricultural & Resource Economics from the University of California, Davis.

 Postdoctoral Fellow, Consumer Protection Initiative

 Financial Inclusion Program